-Skulls can be found in roadside ditches, on open hills, on spoil heaps outside badger setts – in fact, virtually anywhere.
+Skulls can tell you a lot about an animal’s diet and lifestyle.
+They can be found in roadside ditches, on open hills, on spoil heaps outside badger setts – in fact, virtually anywhere.

 - Hedgehog skulls are easily recognised by a row of sharp teeth that are all rather similar.